OleguerCanal/classic-algorithms/theory/comp_progr_guide.md

 ## List tricks

-- Sometimes when deleting a node you have to delete the first node of the list.
+- **Dummy head**: Sometimes when deleting a node you have to delete the first node of the list.
 In this case it helps to add a **dummy** node s.t. dummy->next = head, do all operations using his dummy as a new head and then return dummy->next;